 You have had your vasectomy…here are some “after the procedure” instructions and a heads up on potential issues that are peculiar to having a vasectomy.

-The small opening at the midline of the upper strotum does not have a suture and will close on its own.
+- The small opening at the midline of the upper strotum does not have a suture and will close on its own.
 A thin film of Neosporin ointment daily is recommended.
+Any spotting/oozing is usually corrected with pressure to the incision site for 30 minutes.

 Thank you for allowing us to participate in your care.